STRENGTH HAPPENS TOGETHER: PPMD’S CORPORATE & ORGANIZATIONAL PARTNERS

 - CDC Care Considerations Implementation and Evaluation Committee

 - CDC Care Considerations Steering Committee

 - CDC Working Group on Quality of Life Models and Measures for People with Muscular Dystrophy and Other Significant Mobility Limitations

-- PPMD staff and consulting professionals now include three experienced healthcare providers: 2 board-certified genetic counselors and a board certified pediatric nurse practitioner
+- PPMD staff and consulting professionals now include four experienced healthcare providers: 2 board-certified genetic counselors, a registered nurse, and a board-certified pediatric nurse practitioner

-- Expert Collaborator, American Academy of Pediatrics, Motor Delay Plain Language Project
+- American Academy of Pediatrics, Motor Delay Plain Language Project, Expert Collaborator

 - PPMD staff regularly provides trainings for healthcare providers, educators, researchers, families, and other stakeholders.